 Let what comes come.
 Let what goes go.
 Find out what remains.

-What I love about this meal is that takes full advantage of what we already have in our pantries (pasta and beans) and elevates these with the addition of fresh seasonal produce.
+What I love about this Zucchini pasta is that takes full advantage of what we already have in our pantries (pasta and beans) and elevates these with the addition of fresh seasonal produce.
 Economical, vibrant, plant-based, healthy and very adaptable.
 My favorite kind of meal.

 So dig through your pantry and select a pasta and a pulse.
 Black beans are great here, but chickpeas, kidney beans, pintos or heirloom beans would work great too.
 Even lentils!